Summary of All DBMS_METADATA Subprograms

 -

-if the attribute is not present in the DDL statement.
+value—the attribute value, or NULL if the attribute is not present in the DDL statement.

 -

-—a positive integer indicating the object to which the parse item applies.
-If multiple objects are returned by FETCH_xxx
+object-row—a positive integer indicating the object to which the parse item applies.
+If multiple objects are returned by FETCH_xxx, (because SET_COUNT specified a count greater than 1) then object_row=1 for all items for the first object, 2 for the second, and so on.

 -

-, but otherwise the row order is undetermined.
-To find a particular parse item within an object row the caller must search the table for a match on item
+The rows of the sys.ku$_parsed_items nested table are ordered by ascending object_row, but otherwise the row order is undetermined.
+To find a particular parse item within an object row the caller must search the table for a match on item.

 -

 In general there is no guarantee that a requested parse item will be returned.
-For example, the parse item may not apply to the object type or to the particular line of DDL, or the item's value may be NULL
+For example, the parse item may not apply to the object type or to the particular line of DDL, or the item's value may be NULL.

 -

-is returned as the value of the parsed items nested table.
+If SET_PARSE_ITEM was not called, NULL is returned as the value of the parsed items nested table.

 -

-handle.
+It is expected that the same variant of FETCH_xxx will be called for all objects selected by OPEN.
+That is, programs will not intermix calls to FETCH_XML, FETCH_DDL, FETCH_CLOB, and so on using the same OPEN handle.
 The effect of calling different variants is undefined; it might do what you expect, but there are no guarantees.

 -

 Every object fetched will be internally consistent with respect to on-going DDL (and the subsequent recursive DML) operations against the dictionary.
 In some cases, multiple queries may be issued, either because the object type is heterogeneous or for performance reasons (for example, one query for heap tables, one for index-organized tables).
-Consequently the FETCH_xxx
+Consequently the FETCH_xxx calls may in fact be fetches from different underlying cursors (meaning that read consistency is not guaranteed).

 Exceptions